Birth defect - gastroschisis; Abdominal wall defect - infant; Abdominal wall defect - neonate; Abdominal wall defect - newborn

 When to Contact a Medical Professional

-This problem is diagnosed and treated in the hospital at birth.
-After returning home, call your health care provider if your baby develops any of these symptoms:
+This problem is diagnosed and treated in the hospital right after birth.
+After returning home, contact your health care provider if your baby develops any of these symptoms:

 - Decreased bowel movements